nazmunsakib/nivo-ajax-search-for-woocommerce/readme.txt

 = Can customers search by product SKU? =

-Yes, enable "SKU Search" in the plugin settings to allow customers to find products by entering SKU codes.
+Yes, enable "SKU Search" in your preset settings to allow customers to find products by entering SKU codes.
 This is particularly useful for B2B stores and repeat customers who know specific product codes.

 = Does it support WooCommerce product variations? =